 Which Function Has the Greater Maximum Value?
 A Comprehensive Exploration

 Determining which of two functions possesses the greater maximum value is a fundamental concept in mathematics with applications spanning various fields, from engineering and economics to computer science and data analysis.
-This article delves into the methods used to compare the maximum values of different functions, encompassing both algebraic and calculus-based approaches.
+Even so, this article walks through the methods used to compare the maximum values of different functions, encompassing both algebraic and calculus-based approaches.
 We will explore various function types, illustrate the techniques with examples, and address common challenges encountered in this process.
 This exploration will equip you with the tools to confidently tackle this problem, regardless of the complexity of the functions involved.

 Understanding Maximum Values

-Before we delve into the comparison methods, let's establish a clear understanding of what constitutes a maximum value.
+Before we get into the comparison methods, let's establish a clear understanding of what constitutes a maximum value.
 A maximum value of a function is the largest output (y-value) the function achieves within a specified interval or its entire domain.
-This maximum can be either a local maximum or a global maximum.
 A local maximum is the largest value within a specific neighborhood of a point, while a global maximum is the largest value across the entire domain of the function.
+And this maximum can be either a local maximum or a global maximum.
 Finding the global maximum is often the primary goal when comparing functions.

 Functions can have various forms, including: